kiba/Writings/fac/chp27_dwarven_affair.md

 "I guess that's impressive too..."

 "I am relying on you not to offend our hosts.
-Unlike the humans that we encountered thus far, the dwarves are not folks to mess with."
+Unlike the humans that we encountered thus far, the dwarves are not folks we want to mess with."

 The dwarves stopped.